 As copywriters, we know that it is not practical to write a headline for 100% of people landing on our website.
 Trying to make everyone happy is the wrong approach, and that will consequently mean nobody is happy.

-In our experience writing for 100% of the people will net you an average conversion rate of 2%.
+Our experience writing for 100% of the people will net you an average conversion rate of 2%.
 Perhaps that’s why many Fortune 500 companies have low conversion rates.

 Your headline should be geared towards the following type of people: